iammaxlichter/iammaxlichter/README.md

 # Hey, I'm [Max Lichter!](https://iammaxlichter.com)

-I graduated in 2025 with a B.S. in `Computer Science` from **The University of Texas at Dallas ☄️**.
+I graduated in May 2025 with a B.S. in `Computer Science` from **The University of Texas at Dallas ☄️**.

 </br>